DanOvando/sraplus/README.md

 depletion in the initial year of 70% of carrying capacity.
 Otherwise, the expectation is 40% of carrying capacity.
-For final depletion, the heuristic prior is if catch in the final year is greater than 50% of maximum catch final depletion is assumed ot be 60% of carrying capacity, otherwise 40% of carrying capacity.
+For final depletion, the heuristic prior is if catch in the final year is greater than 50% of maximum catch final depletion is assumed to be 60% of carrying capacity, otherwise 40% of carrying capacity.

 The first step in running `sraplus` is the `sraplus::format_driors`